Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 Is it bad to have power lines on your property?

-They're high-voltage and that's risky.
-In fact, scientists have studied whether proximity to these might be the cause of leukemia or other cancers like miscarriages or birth defects – but their studies are inconclusive.
+They’re high-voltage, and that’s risky.
+In fact, scientists have studied whether proximity to these might be the cause of leukemia or other cancers, such as miscarriages or birth defects – but their studies are inconclusive.

-Utility companies should be able to come onto your land without permission?
+Can utility companies be able to come onto your land without permission?

 As long as they’re coming on your land with permission, utility companies can do whatever they want.
 They don’t need to ask for your consent because of the easement that was established in a contract you signed when you bought or sold property.